 It’s not an exclusive fin-and-scales sorority here.
 There’s chicken or steak; sides are colourful accompaniments of roasted beetroots or tender wedges of swede; and dessert matches the momentum set by your mains.
 Barely set custard swims with lemon myrtle and peach syrup, crowned by a velvety peach sorbet, stewed peaches, and peach gel.
 It’s a heady, tropical melange that unlocks new potency when you add the juicy sweetness of the matched umeshu.

 It’s no surprise that the design is a bit coastal, but we’re not talking starfish motifs and surf’s up signs.
-They’ve suspended a 1950s speedboat called Alvin from the ceiling amongst the timber dowel that look like reeds, and the curved glass windows looking out onto the ferry traffic into Darling Harbour does the rest.
+They’ve suspended a 1950s speedboat called Alvin from the ceiling amongst the timber dowel that look like reeds.
+The curved glass windows look out onto the ferry traffic – letting Darling Harbour do the rest.
 Some things aren’t perfect – it’s no one’s fault that the bathrooms are awkwardly located outside the restaurant and down a few doors, but it’s a downer when it’s raining; the extra-low lights ensure everyone at your table looks flawless but the detail of the dishes gets lost in the shadows; and service fluctuates in warmth too.